armory/docs/content/en/armory-cdaas/setup/gh-action.md

 Now you can trigger a deployment based on what you defined in the action workflow, such as a `push` to the `main` branch.

-When the action runs, Borealis starts your deployment, and it progresses to the first weight you set.
-After completing the first step, what Borealis does next depends on the steps you defined in your deployment file.
-Borealis either waits a set amount of time or until you provide a manual approval.
+When the action runs, Armory CDaaS starts your deployment, and it progresses to the first weight you set.
+After completing the first step, what Armory CDaaS does next depends on the steps you defined in your deployment file.
+Armory CDaaS either waits a set amount of time or until you provide a manual approval.

-You can monitor the progress through the Borealis CLI or the Status UI by using the deployment ID.
+You can monitor the progress through the CLI or the Status UI by using the deployment ID.
 The GitHub Action provides both the deployment ID and a URL to the Status UI page for the deployment.

 To see the deployment ID and the Status UI link, perform the following steps: